 Not targeting a keyword

 It shouldn’t come as surprise when your page doesn’t rank if you haven’t optimized for a keyword.
-When you’re publishing content you should target a keyword by optimizing your content on that page.
+When you’re publishing content you should target a keyword by improving your on-page optimization to target specific keywords(s).

 Choose a target keyword and place it in the expected places on your page that enhance optimization such as the title, URL, within the first paragraph and in your image alt tags.